-On August 6, 2012, the Company expanded its relationship with Intrexon and entered into the Second Channel Agreement with Intrexon that governs an "exclusive channel collaboration" arrangement in which the Company will use Intrexon's technology relating to the identification, design and production of human antibodies and DNA vectors for the development and commercialization of a series of monoclonal antibody therapies for the treatment of certain serious infectious diseases.
-Pursuant to the terms of the Second Stock Issuance Agreement with Intrexon, which was approved by the Company's stockholders on October 5, 2012, the Company issued 3,552,210 shares of its common stock, \$0.001 par value, which issuance is also deemed paid in consideration for the execution and delivery of the Second Channel Agreement, dated August 6, 2012, between the Company and Intrexon.
+On August 6, 2012, the Company expanded its relationship with Intrexon and entered into an exclusive channel collaboration ("Second ECC") with Intrexon that governs an "exclusive channel collaboration" arrangement in which the Company will use Intrexon's technology relating to the identification, design and production of human antibodies and DNA vectors for the development and commercialization of a series of monoclonal antibody therapies for the treatment of certain serious infectious diseases.
+Pursuant to the terms of the Second Stock Issuance Agreement with Intrexon, which was approved by the Company's stockholders on October 5, 2012, the Company issued 3,552,210 shares of its common stock, \$0.001 par value, which issuance is also deemed paid in consideration for the execution and delivery of the Second ECC, dated August 6, 2012, between the Company and Intrexon.
 The fair value of this transaction was \$7.8 million and was charged to research and development expense for the year ended December 31, 2012, in accordance with the Company's accounting policy.
-In connection with the transactions contemplated by the Second Stock Issuance Agreement, and pursuant to the First Amendment to Registration Rights Agreement (the "First Amendment to Registration Rights Agreement") executed and delivered by the parties at the closing, the Company agreed to file a "resale" registration statement registering the resale of certain of the shares issued under the Second Stock Issuance Agreement.
-None of the shares to be issued under the Second Stock Issuance Agreement need to be registered until April 30, 2013.
-Under that agreement, the Company is obligated to use its reasonable best efforts to cause the "resale" registration statement to be declared effective as promptly as practicable after filing and to maintain the effectiveness of the registration statement until all securities therein are sold or are otherwise can be sold pursuant to Rule 144, without any restrictions.
+In connection with the transactions contemplated by the Second Stock Issuance Agreement, and pursuant to the First Amendment to Registration Rights Agreement (the "First Amendment to Registration Rights Agreement") executed and delivered by the parties at the closing, which was declared effective on May 5, 2013.
+The Company filed a "resale" registration statement registering the resale of certain of the shares issued under the Second Stock Issuance Agreement.

-Subject to certain expense allocations and other offsets provided in the Second Channel Agreement, the Company will pay Intrexon royalties on annual net sales of the Synthetic Products, calculated on a Synthetic Product-by-Synthetic Product basis.
+Subject to certain expense allocations and other offsets provided in the Second ECC, the Company will pay Intrexon royalties on annual net sales of the Synthetic Products, calculated on a Synthetic Product-by-Synthetic Product basis.
 The Company has likewise agreed to pay Intrexon a percentage of quarterly revenue obtained from a sublicensor in the event of a sublicensing arrangement.
+No such payments were made during the year ended December 31, 2013.

-The Company also agreed upon the filing of an Investigational New Drug application with the U.S. Food and Drug Administration for a Synthetic Product, or alternatively the filing of the first equivalent regulatory filing with a foreign regulatory agency (both as applicable, the "IND Milestone Event"), to pay Intrexon either (i) two million dollars (\$2M) in cash, or (ii) that number of shares of Common Stock (the "IND Milestone Shares") having a fair market value equaling two million dollars (\$2M) where such fair market value is determined using published market data of the share price for Common Stock at the close of market on the business day immediately preceding the date of public announcement of attainment of the IND Milestone Event.
+The Company also agreed upon the filing of an IND application with the FDA for a Synthetic Product, or alternatively the filing of the first equivalent regulatory filing with a foreign regulatory agency (both as applicable, the "IND Milestone Event"), to pay Intrexon either (i) \$2.0 million in cash, or (ii) that number of shares of Common Stock (the "IND Milestone Shares") having a fair market value equaling \$2.0 million where such fair market value is determined using published market data of the share price for Common Stock at the close of market on the business day immediately preceding the date of public announcement of attainment of the IND Milestone Event.

-Upon the first to occur of either first commercial sale of a Synthetic Product in a country or the granting of the regulatory approval of that Synthetic Product (both as applicable, the "Approval Milestone Event"), the Company agreed to pay to Intrexon either (i) three million dollars (\$3M) in cash, or (ii) that number of shares of Common Stock (the "Approval Milestone Shares") having a fair market value equaling three million dollars (\$3M) where such fair market value is determined using published market data of the share price for Common Stock at the close of market on the business day immediately preceding the date of public announcement of attainment of the Approval Milestone Event.
+Upon the first to occur of either first commercial sale of a Synthetic Product in a country or the granting of the regulatory approval of that Synthetic Product (both as applicable, the "Approval Milestone Event"), the Company agreed to pay to Intrexon either (i) \$3.0 million in cash, or (ii) that number of shares of Common Stock (the

+"Approval Milestone Shares") having a fair market value equaling \$3.0 million where such fair market value is determined using published market data of the share price for Common Stock at the close of market on the business day immediately preceding the date of public announcement of attainment of the Approval Milestone Event.